meticalabs/metica-unity-sdk/README.md

 Formerly known as `LogUserEvent`.

 `LogCustomEvent` logs custom application events.
-The only required field in the Dictionary is `eventType` which is used by Metica to distinguish the different types of events.
+The only required field in this dictionary is `eventType` which is used by Metica to classify the different types of events your application is sending.

 ```csharp
 Dictionary<string, object> customUserEvent = new Dictionary<string, object> { { "eventType", "completed_level" }, { "eventDetails", "level 5" } };
 MeticaAPI.LogCustomEvent(userEvent);
 ```

-**Note:** The final event that is submitted to the Metica backend is enriched with additional information, so an additional Dictionary instance is allocated internally and the application event attributes are copied into that.
+**Note:** The final event that is submitted to the Metica backend is enriched with additional information that's gathered by the SDK.
+See [Base Fields](https://docs.metica.com/integration#base-fields) for further information.
+In a scenario where you weren't using Metica SDK you'd have to code your game/app so these fields are always included.
-It's possible to avoid the extra allocation by passing `true` to the `reuseDictionary` argument.

 ```csharp
 // this will avoid the extra allocation but will mutate the passed userEvent
 MeticaAPI.LogUserEvent(userEvent, true);
 ```

-### Code Sample
+## Code Samples

-An example usage of the above operations can be found in a small code sample can be found at `TestProject/Assets/SampleScript.cs`.
+The Metica Unity SDK package includes examples that can be easily imported into your Assets by selecting the package in the Package Manager and clicking the *Import* button next to one of the examples.

+Currently available examples:

+- **MeticaExample01** shows how to use the SDK via `MeticaAPI`.
+This uses the static calls code style.
+- **MeticaExample02** shows how to use the SDK by retrieving the instance and using asynchronous code style.

 ## Privacy Manifest